googleapis/google-auth-library-java/README.md

 credentials unless they do not meet your specific requirements.

-You can now [use the Auth library](#using-external-identities) to call Google Cloud resources from an OIDC or SAML providers.
+You can now [use the Auth library](#using-external-identities) to call Google Cloud resources from an OIDC or SAML provider.

 #### Using External Identities